ddbj/www/_faq/en/cannot-find-accession-number-cited-paper.md

 lang: en
 ---

-## Can not find the sequence data, though the accession number cited on a paper.

 <p>DDBJ releases sequence data submitted with a <a href="/ddbj/submission.html#holddate">hold date</a> according to <a href="/documents/data-release-policy-e.html">Principle of “Hold-Until-Published” data release</a>. </p>
 <p>Please confirm if the ID on the paper is <a href="/documents/accessions.html">Accession Number Assigned by INSD</a> or not. </p>